luminovang/documentation/introduction/factory.md

 ## Overview

-Factory is Luminova&#039;s utility class that provides class instance management without the need for class registration or configuration.
+Factory is Luminova's utility class that provides class instance management without the need for class registration or configuration.
 However, you must initialize classes using predefined names.

 ***